IgorMundstein/WinMemoryCleaner/README.md

 ## 🔐 Trust & Integrity

 We prioritize transparency and user safety.
-Files are digitally signed through [SignPath.io](https://about.signpath.io/product/open-source) using a certificate from a trusted certificate authority.
-This process ensures the authenticity and integrity of the files.
-This was introduced in version **2.9**
+Files are digitally signed through [SignPath.io](https://about.signpath.io/product/open-source) using a free certificate provided under the [SignPath Terms of Use](https://signpath.org/terms).
+The certificate was granted to this project in recognition of its popularity and public value in the open-source community.
+This process ensures that distributed files are authentic and have not been tampered with.
+This signing was introduced in version **3.0.0**

-🔍 **How to verify**
+### 🔍 How to verify

 - **Windows UI**